talamaska/onboarding_overlay/README.md

 }
 ```

+5. Showing the onboarding

-5. Show onboarding widget on some activity somewhere down the tree in another widget with a new BuildContext
+  - On some activity somewhere down the widget tree in another widget with a new BuildContext

 ```dart
 final OnboardingState? onboarding = Onboarding.of(context);